Eric Trump, Lara welcome first son

 Donald Trump Jr, who has five children himself with wife Vanessa, congratulated his brother on Twitter saying: "Congrats buddy.
 Welcome to the club.
 Now that the niceties are out of the way it's older brother revenge for that drum set to my kids."

+Trump's daughter, Ivanka, also tweeted a sweet message on the new parents.

+"Welcome to the world, baby boy.
+I can't wait to meet you," she wrote on Twitter shortly after the announcement.

 This is the first child for the couple, who got married in 2014 at the family's Mar-a-Lago resort in Palm Beach, Fla.
 This is also the ninth grandchild for President Trump.
-His daughter, Ivanka, also has three children -- Arabella, Theodore and Joseph -- with husband Jared Kushner.
+Ivanka Trump also has three children -- Arabella, Theodore and Joseph -- with husband Jared Kushner.